How to setup an encrypted server

 Not booting or GRUB rescue: Unknown file system

-.
+There may be something wrong in /etc/crypttab.
 Check that all names and devices are correct.
 Otherwise you may want to attempt troubleshooting GRUB (this sucks).

 Booting with read-only file-system

-.
+Probably something wrong in /etc/fstab.
 Check that all names and devices are correct.

 Dropbear not starting in initramfs after kernel upgrade

 I encountered issues when going from kernel 5.x to 6.x that the /boot/config-6.x was missing which led to dropbear failing to start during boot.
 To fix this I reinstalled the kernel and copied the old /boot/config-5.x to /boot/config-6.x.
 Not sure which of the fixes actually fixed the issue.
-Remember running update-initramfs -u
+Remember running update-initramfs -u after making changes.

 Other sources